 If you remain doubtful about your studying skills in graduate school, you will find study-skills courses available through colleges and other organizations.
 It is also advised that graduate students establish study groups (or plan to study with one friend from your class).
 Study groups can allocate responsibilities, giving each person a task such as note taking, recording lectures, or creating vocabulary lists and practice tests.

 The student study skills necessary for success in graduate school are possible for every student to build.
 It takes time, dedication and self-motivation to make it in grad school, as well as to enhance your study skills.
 Once your skills are in place, you are ready for an exciting journey through graduate school.
+Bear in mind, however, if you're just not feeling your current grad school, you could always transfer graduate schools to a program that accepts your transfer credits.

 Photo by hello-julie